 To install one of these fireplaces, significant construction work will be needed.
 First, you have to actually build a housing unit into the wall for the fireplace to sit.
 Then, you need to run brand new gas lines to the location of the fireplace.
 Typically, these aren’t easy DIY projects and a professional will need to be called for installation.

 The flames of gas fireplaces tend to look rather weak and don’t really have a good flickering effect like a real flame from burning wood.
 The blue color of ventless fireplaces looks incredibly artificial and fake.
 The orange and yellow flames of the direct-vented fireplaces look a little better but still don’t quite match the color of a more traditional style of fireplace that burns wood.

 The Many Benefits Of Choosing An Electric Fireplace

-- Electric Fireplace Mantel – A electric style fireplace mantel is one that comes as two separate parts.
+- Electric Fireplace Mantel – An electric-style fireplace mantel is one that comes in two separate parts.
 There is the main electrical firebox itself that houses the flame technology, built-in heater, and more.
 The electrical firebox is placed inside of the mantel.
 By keeping these two separate, a variety of different mantel styles can be chosen depending on the interior design style of your home.